Go is a language supporting built-in concurrent programming.

 so that the caller goroutine will never receive a value.

-as a buffered channel will guarantee
+Changing the channel c as a buffered channel will guarantee

 at least one of the five try-send operations succeed so that the caller